darenr/report_creator/README.md

 * [x] Add support for any Jupyter widget, any object that renders in a notebook should render to a report
 * [ ] Add built-in easy plotting that looks stylistically consistent with the report
 * [ ] Add bookmark anchors to blocks
-* [ ] Add light/dark mode options for plots and code blocks
 * [ ] Youtube embeds rc.Video(url: str, label: str)
 * [ ] File attachments (downloadable from page)